 His offseasons were a bit odd for an NBA player, though.
 He spent them working at the local Wendy's restaurant, learning the business inside and out.

 It was the launching point of an astounding fortune.

 Junior Bridgeman Basketball Career

-Ulysses Lee “Junior” Bridgeman was born in East Chicago, Indiana on September 17, 1953.
-His success at Washington High School, where the basketball team went undefeated and won the Indiana state championship in his junior year, earned him a scholarship to the University of Louisville.
+Ulysses Lee "Junior" Bridgeman was born in East Chicago, Indiana on September 17, 1953.
+His success at Washington High School, where the basketball team went undefeated and won the Indiana state championship in his junior year, helped him earn a scholarship to the University of Louisville.